kelvinperrie/birds-go-twurp/README.md

 To do:

-* Make so sounds only load when requested to be played?
+* Convert wav files to mp3
 * More birds, more presets